ArnoldDP/OStim-Community-Modlist/README.md

+# This list is currently under maintenance, there is no ETA on this.
+In the meantime, there's dozens of other lists to try out, I'd recommend Journals of Jyggalag!

 # Ostim Community Modlist

 Hello and thank you for reading this messy page!
 We have information on nearly every aspect of the list, so give it a quick read if you have any questions.